 Disclaimer: This blog post may contain affiliate links.
 Keep in mind that I may receive a small commission at no extra cost to you when you click my links and make a purchase.
 However, this does not impact my opinion in any way.
 I only promote brands I believe in and products that I use and love myself.
 I try my best to keep things fair and balanced to help you make the best choice for you.

 How to Manage When Money is Tight Right Now

 It’s a financially stressful time for just about everyone these days.
 The question is, what do you do when you have bills to pay and you don’t know when money will be coming in?
-I’m going to roll out smart ways for you to best manage your finances.
-These money saving tips will give you options and that will help to ease the burden and alleviate your stress.
+I’m going to roll out smart ways for you to better manage your finances.
+These money-saving tips will give you options and that will help to ease the burden and alleviate your stress.

 Here’s an action plan to help you manage:

 - Make sure you have food stocked up in your pantry to last at least a month as this is a basic need and the biggest worry.
 If you don’t have enough money to buy food, then consider applying for food stamps from USA Gov Food Assistance, or the Supplemental Nutrition Assistance Program (SNAP).
 You can also visit a food bank or borrow money just to get the basic supplies to last for a month.
 Buy food that will stretch, such as canned or frozen vegetables that have an extended shelf life ( always look at expiration dates) and can be added to salads, casseroles, soups.